SafetyCulture/safetyculture-sdk-python/tools/exporter/README.md

 ```
 safetyculture_audit_exporter --format actions
 ```
-will create a CSV file named `iauditor_actions.csv` where all actions will be exported.
+will create a CSV file named `iauditor_actions.csv` where all actions are be exported.

-The actions export tool reads and writes to a file named `last_successful_actions_export.txt` to keep track of what has already been exported.
+The actions export tool reads and writes to a file named `last_successful_actions_export.txt` to keep track of what actions have already been exported.
-If it does already exist, `last_successful_actions_export.txt` is created by the actions export tool.
+If it does not already exist, `last_successful_actions_export.txt` is created by the actions export tool.

 Subsequent runs will append newly created and modified actions to `iauditor_actions.csv`.
-Actions that are modified will be re-appended to CSV file.
+Actions that are modified will be re-appended to the CSV file.

-The actions CSV includes the following columns
+`iauditor_actions.csv` includes the following columns
 - actionsId
 - description
 - assignees